MANTRA-Chain/mantrachain/wasmbinding/README.md

 We've selected the Osmosis approach due to the fixes to non-determinism when working with SDK modules.

-This package provides first class support for:
+This package provides first class support for queries from the token factory.

-- Queries
-  - Denoms
-  - Pools
-  - Prices
-- Messages / Execution
-  - Minting / controlling of new native tokens
-  - Swap

 ## Command line interface (CLI)